Hypertrophy Training: Sets for Optimal Muscle Growth

 Is nutrition important for hypertrophy training?

 Yes, nutrition is crucial for hypertrophy training.
 Consuming an adequate amount of protein, carbohydrates, and fats is essential for muscle growth and recovery.
-Additionally, staying hydrated and getting enough micronutrients is important for overall health and performance during hypertrophy training.
+Additionally, staying hydrated and getting enough micronutrients is vital for overall health and performance during hypertrophy training.